 Frank worked as the Recovery Counselor at both Rutgers New Brunswick & Newark for five years, where he oversaw recovery housing and coordinated student & alumni activities.
 In 2011, Rutgers won the NAADAC (National Association of Alcoholism & Drug Abuse Counselors) Organization Achievement Award.
 Rutgers is considered by many to have the strongest recovery college program in the world.
 Frank served in the United States Army while studying history and English at Rutgers.
 He studied Shakespeare at the University of Cambridge in England, and taught English in Japan in 2003.
 Frank graduated with his MSW from Rutgers in 2006.
 He spent three years teaching English at Elizabeth High School and six years working as an outpatient counselor at Hunterdon Drug Awareness.
 He has served on the NJ Governor’s Council on Alcohol & Drug Abuse (GCADA) since 2011 and was the Chairman of the NJ Heroin & Other Opiates Task Force.
 He served on the Board of Directors for Hazelden-Betty Ford from 2014 to 2017.
 In 2014, 10 years after he was granted an honorable discharge from his first time in the Army, Frank was directly commissioned into the Pennsylvania Army National Guard as a First Lieutenant.
 He helps soldiers that have experienced PTSD, substance abuse issues and tries to point them all in a positive direction.

 Frank is an passionate sports fan who loves the Minnesota Vikings and Major League Baseball.
-He is also an avid traveler, having been to 25 countries, 46 states and 41 baseball stadiums (every current MLB park and 11 that have since closed).
+He is also an avid traveler, having been to 26 countries, 46 states and 41 baseball stadiums (every current MLB park and 11 that have since closed).
 Frank has run two marathons.
+During the spring and summer, he spends several hours each week on his flower garden.
 A true Anglophile, he’s played croquet since childhood.
 He has visited every major Civil War battlefield.